Last Updated: 7/22/23 | July 22nd, 2023

 My detailed 200+ page guidebook is made for budget travelers like you!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel while in Europe.
 It has suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
 Click here to learn more and get your copy today.

 Book Your Trip to Amsterdam: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 They are my favorite search engine because they search websites and airlines around the globe so you always know no stone is left unturned.

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.

-If you’re looking for more places to stay that what is listed in this post, here is a complete list of my favorite hostels in Amsterdam.
+If you’re looking for more budget places to stay, here is a complete list of my favorite hostels in Amsterdam.